wrighang/09_sql-challenge/README.md

 - List each employee in the Sales department, including their employee number, last name, and first name
 - List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name
 - List the frequency counts, in descending order, of all the employee last names

+##CODING_PROCESS

+Overall Approach

+- Referenced activity assignments throughout the challenge as well as used Xpert Learning Assistant for help with the ERD diagram and random syntax errors i was getting due to forgetting the semicolon or missing an underscore in the column headings